-Some of the Subaru models widely used in VW conversions have exhaust gas recirculation.
+From the Euro 3 emissions requirements onwards (MY00), some of the Subaru models widely used in VW conversions have exhaust gas recirculation.
 In models sold in Europe, they start with the EZ30 from it’s introduction in MY00, and were on some, but not all normally aspirated EJ20 and EJ25 models by MY02 (for some reason Subaru used two different OBD II management systems on near identical engines simultaneously for a few years beginning in MY02, in the same market, one with and one without EGR).
 In other markets, especially the US, EGR was used earlier.
 EGR seems to have first been used in California spec cars, to meet the then new CARB emissions requirements from the mid 1970’s onwards – eg many mid ’70’s California spec VW models.
-Don’t just think of EGR as an emissions control system though – it’s more then that.
+By the time Euro 4 emissions requirements cut in around MY05, almost all Subaru enguines have EGR.
+Don’t just think of EGR as an emissions control system though – it’s more than that.

 EGR is quite widely misunderstood.
 Many believe that because it replaces some of the intake charge with exhaust, it reduces the power of the engine, but that is not strictly true.
 At anything but wide open throttle in a petrol engine, you’re not actually using the engines full power anyway, but are forced to stick to manageable air / fuel ratios.
 This means that there are points in the normal running of an engine without EGR where the engine management is forced to burn more fuel than is required for the power demanded just to keep the air fuel ratio withing acceptable limits – i.e. it’s adding fuel just to prevent too lean a mixture resulting in excess temperatures.